 - Infection of the site.

-- Infection of the mouth or lips may cause speech, chewing, or swallowing problems or swelling that can block the throat.
+- Infection of the lips or tongue may cause speech, chewing, or swallowing problems or swelling that can block the throat.

-- The infection may be potentially serious or life-threatening and involve the entire body (systemic).
+- The infection could be serious or life-threatening and involve the entire body (systemic).

-- Splitting or tearing of the skin, which may cause the formation of scar tissue.
+- Splitting or tearing of the skin, which may cause scar tissue to form.

 - Problems with the type of jewelry used, including allergies to a metal.
-Make sure you use the type of jewelry designed for your piercing site.
-Only use nonallergenic jewelry.
-Surgical stainless steel, gold, platinum, niobium, and titanium are the only types of jewelry you should use in a new piercing.
+Make sure to use the type of jewelry designed for your piercing site.
+Use only nonallergenic jewelry.

 - Other problems caused by the jewelry.

-- Jewelry in the mouth or lips can cause chipping or cracking of the teeth, gum problems, and difficulty chewing or swallowing.
+- Jewelry in the lips or tongue can cause chipping or cracking of the teeth, gum problems, and trouble chewing or swallowing.
 Jewelry can also become loose and be swallowed.

 - Jewelry in the navel can get caught on clothing and linens.
 This constant irritation can delay healing.
 Navel piercings can take up to a year to heal completely.

 - Jewelry in the genital area may cause injury to you or your sex partner.
-It also can cause condom breakage, increasing the risk of pregnancy and exposure to sexually transmitted infections.
-Piercings in the penis can decrease a man's ability to get or maintain an erection.
+It also can cause condom breakage.
+Piercings in the penis can change the urine flow, cause recurring genital warts, and result in erection problems.

-- Damage to underlying blood vessels or nerves.
+- Damage to blood vessels or nerves under the skin.

 - Scarring of the piercing site.

 You can reverse a body piercing fairly easily by removing the jewelry.
 This allows the hole to close.

 The medical assessment of symptoms is based on the body parts you have.